yrc42/Winter2019_notes/psci/psci2.md

 ## What regime is better for revolutionary leaders?

-* A time-inconsistency problem: When out of power, the poor benefits from democracy, once in power, the poor benefit from being dictator
+* A time-inconsistency problem: When out of power, the poor benefits from democracy, once in power, the poor benefit from being dictator, since in autocracy wealth is concentrated to the leader
 * having all the power, revolutionary leaders cannot "bind their own hands" since the other side has lost

 ## Democracy and Inequality